 Interest Rate Swaps.
-As of March 31, 2010, the Company had outstanding pay-fixed interest rate swaps with a total notional amount of \$455 million applicable to the 2012 Term Loan.
+As of June 30, 2010, the Company had outstanding pay-fixed interest rate swaps with a total notional amount of \$455 million applicable to the LNG Holdings \$455 million term loan issued in 2007.
 These interest rate swaps are accounted for as cash flow hedges, with the effective portion of changes in their fair value recorded in Accumulated other comprehensive loss and reclassified into Interest expense in the same periods during which the related interest payments on long-term debt impact earnings.
-As of March 31, 2010, approximately \$11.9 million of net after-tax losses in Accumulated other comp rehensive loss related to these interest rate swaps is expected to be amortized into Interest expense during the next twelve months.
+As of June 30, 2010, approximately \$11.3 million of net after-tax losses in Accumulated other comprehensive loss related to these interest rate swaps is expected to be amortized into Interest expense during the next twelve months.
 Any ineffective portion of the cash flow hedge is reported in current-period earnings.

 Treasury Rate Locks.
-As of March 31, 2010, the Company had no outstanding treasury rate locks.
+As of June 30, 2010, the Company had no outstanding treasury rate locks.
 However, certain of its treasury rate locks that settled in prior periods are associated with interest payments on outstanding long-term debt.
-These treasury rate locks are accounted for as cash flow hedges, with the effective portion of their settled value recorded in Accumulated other comprehensive loss and reclassified into Interest expense in the same periods during which the related interest payments on long-term debt impact earnings. ; As of March 31, 2010, approximately \$166,000 of net after-tax losses in Accumulated other comprehensive loss related to these treasury rate locks will be amortized into Interest expense during the next twelve months.
+These treasury rate locks are accounted for as cash flow hedges, with the effective portion of their settled value recorded in Accumulated other comprehensive loss and reclassified into Interest expense in the same periods during which the related interest payments on long-term debt impact earnings.
+As of June 30, 2010, approximately \$166,000 of net after-tax losses in Accumulated other comprehensive loss related to these treasury rate locks will be amortized into Interest expense during the next twelve months.

-The following table summarizes the fair value amounts of the Company's derivative instruments and their location in the Condensed Consolidated Balance Sheet at the dates indicated.
+The following table summarizes the fair value amounts of the Company's liability derivative instruments and their location in the Condensed Consolidated Balance Sheet at the dates indicated.
+There were no asset derivative instruments as of the dates indicated.